Workers’ Compensation Insurance in Connecticut

 • Support of dependents in the event of a fatal incident

-Workers' comp policies usually include employer's liability insurance, which can help cover legal expenses if an employee blames their employer for an injury.
+Workers' comp policies usually include employer's liability insurance, which can help cover attorney fees and other expenses if an employee blames their employer for an injury.
 However, the exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer if they accept workers' comp benefits.

 What are the penalties for not having workers’ comp in Connecticut?